 I get asked “what genre do you play”, I always respond with “whatever you - as the

 client - wants”.
-The radio show is one thing, but the sets are a very different thing
+The radio show represents what they've asked for and my sets are a different

 wouldn’t serve a customer with a Jagerbomb if they’ve asked for a pint!